West Beirut

-West Beirut (Arabic: بيروت الغربية) is a term referring to the western part of Beirut, the Lebanese capital, which became popular during the Lebanese Civil War which lasted from 1975 to 1990, when the city was divided along sectarian lines into two main areas: West Beirut, which was known as the Muslim area, and East Beirut, which was known as the Christian area, with the "Green Line" as a dividing line between them.
+West Beirut (Arabic: بيروت الغربية) is a term referring to the western part of Beirut, the Lebanese capital, which became popular during the Lebanese Civil War which lasted from 1975 to 1990, when the city was divided along sectarian lines into two main areas: West Beirut, which was known as the "Muslim area", and East Beirut, which was known as the "Christian area", with the "Green Line" as a dividing line between them.
+Anyone who dared to cross the "Green line" was shot by the militias.

 Features

 The area includes many neighborhoods such as Hamra, Ras Beirut, Mousaitbeh, and Ain El Mreisseh.
 Historically, West Beirut has played an important cultural and political role in Lebanon, and is characterized by prestigious universities like the American University of Beirut (AUB) and the Lebanese American University (LAU), as well as cultural landmarks like the Corniche and several cinemas and theaters that flourished before the war.

 Historically, West Beirut has been a hub of cultural, intellectual, and political activity, attracting a diverse population.
 Its streets were alive with artists, journalists, and political activists, making it a focal point of discourse and resistance throughout Lebanon's turbulent history.